-Thus was formed a kind of participation mystique between the natives and the characters and fragments of cartoon-lives seen on the cans.
+Thus was formed a kind of participation mystique between the natives and the characters and fragments of cartoon-lives seen on these cans.
 That this homely cartoon life had already disappeared from mainstream US culture was hardly explainable to natives.

 The Film Crews Arrive

 Consider: a cargo-cult believer wakes up one morning in 2008 to see a film company on a beach shooting a dogfight between a F-51 Mustang fighter and a F-47 Thunderbolt.
 Such aircraft would inevitably be re-builds, fashioned from many parts of wrecked World War 2 aircraft, plus modern parts built from original blueprints.
-These classic planes would be on hire either from private owners, or from the equally private Confederate Air Force of the United States.
+These classic planes would be on hire either from private owners or from the equally private Confederate Air Force of the United States.

-Now let us suppose this combat represents a fight between a Japanese Zero and a Douglas Avenger—simply because now there are very few “actual” Zeros or Avengers in flying condition.
+Now let us suppose that this combat represents a fight between a Japanese Zero and a Douglas Avenger—simply because now there are very few “actual” Zeros or Avengers in flying condition.
 Already, without metaphysics or theology, the situation as described is becoming symbolically rather complicated for an observer who has not yet invented the wheel, never mind agriculture or primitive navigation.

 As well as being finite things, such machines are major historical elements.
 They trail social psychology, science, and technology, as well as vales of tears and grief regarding the living and the dead.
 These shapes and sounds are therefore direct routes back to the almost-past of Western technological culture.
 Our holistic life threads right back through these aircraft and these mighty struggles to the Industrial Revolution via the development of engines, carburettors, propellers, rudders, and undercarriages.
-Can we be objective with tears in our eyes before the vast hosts of the dead?
+Can we be objective with tears in our eyes before these vast hosts of the dead?

 However, how would our native conceive of such socio-historical-technological scaling, with all its complex history and its many dimensions?
-How could we explain that though the aircraft mentioned are now static in one form of time, in another form of time they represent ever-evolving adventures in the head?
+How could we explain that. although the aircraft mentioned are now static in one form of time, in another form of time they represent ever-evolving adventures in the head?
 Further possible confusions abound as the Fractals of perception open.
 Suppose our islander knows of a long-forgotten B-29 buried deep in the bush, and suppose the film-company carpenters built parts of a fuselage of a mock B-29 for this supposed war film before his very eyes, indeed?

 Mentally, his mind would be like a smashed telephone exchange.
 What would he make of our concepts of fact and fiction, and the infinite scaling of Sartre’s “being and nothingness” in between?

-Supposing one of our mock-mock aeroplanes were to develop engine trouble and crash to the ground, killing the pilot whose ancestors might well have happened to have flown the original planes in the original situation?
+Supposing one of our mock-mock aeroplanes were to develop engine trouble and crash to the ground, killing the pilot, whose ancestors might well have happened to have flown the original planes in the original situation?